idexio/idex-contracts-whistler/GOVERNANCE.md

     - All Core Actions are disabled for the wallet.
     - The wallet is marked as exited, which prevents re-enabling any of the Core Actions.
     - All open orders are cancelled for the wallet.
+  - An exited wallet can be reinstated for trading by calling the `clearWalletExit` function on the Exchange.
 - The admin can change the Chain Propagation Period with no delay, subject to the Minimum Chain Propagation Period and Maximum Chain Propagation Period limits.
 - Fee maximums are enforced by the Exchange and specified by the Maximum Maker Fee Rate, Maximum Taker Fee Rate, and